Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-experience-platform-messaging/README.md

 {% tab title="iOS" %}

-1. Add the Mobile Core, Edge and Messaging extensions to your project using Cocoapods.
+1. Add the Mobile Core, Edge, EdgeIdentity and Messaging extensions to your project using Cocoapods.
 Add following pods in your `Podfile`:

    ```swift
    use_frameworks!